Volvo Olympian: Singapore

 In 1996, SBS ordered a second batch of 200 Volvo Olympian 3-Axle to replace some of the then-retiring Mercedes-Benz O305 and Leyland Atlantean.
 These buses were delivered between August 1996 and February 1998.
 To maximise capacity, all buses had 4 pairs of seats removed on the offside to create a standee area in the early 2000s.
 In 2014, most of these buses in this batch were given a lifespan extension of 2 years due to insufficient deliveries of new buses.
 All units were retired between August 2013 and October 2016.
 These buses were also the last double deck buses in Singapore to use plastic destination signages.

 In 1998, SBS ordered the last batch of 70 Volvo Olympian 3-Axle with Walter Alexander Royale bodywork, which were delivered with the standee area pre-installed.
 Registered between March 1999 and December 2000, all units were retrofitted with LECIP electronic destination signages (EDS) in the early 2010s.
 Unlike the earlier batches, none of these buses received a lifespan extension of 2 years owing to a large influx of replacements.
 All units of this batch were retired between March 2016 and December 2017.

+All Volvo Olympian 3-axles are fitted with a ZF Ecomat 4HP 500 4-speed transmission.

 End of production

 Production of Volvo Olympian ended in 2000 and concluded a run of over 10,000 Leyland/Volvo Olympian chassis.
 The last built were for Yorkshire Coastliner and had Alexander Royale bodies.
 The chassis had two low-floor successors: the 2-axle Volvo B7TL and the 3-axle Volvo Super Olympian.
-It was intended that the Volvo B7L replace the Olympian, however, very few Dual Axle, Double deck B7Ls were produced, with the B7TL chassis carrying out the B7Ls intended role.
+It was intended that the new Volvo B7L chassis would replace the Olympian, however very few two-axle double-deck B7Ls were produced; the Volvo B7TL, launched in 2000, instead carried out the B7L's intended role, remaining in production until 2007.